Enterprise CI cluster · anonymised real-work case

 Things that went wrong (and how I caught them)

 A case study with no surprises is a case study someone is hiding.
-Three real ones from this project:
+Four real ones from this project:

 - Cloud-level retention overrode pipeline-level